-Since the Altura MkII uses sonar, and measures the speed of sound in air, its performance is somewhat subject to atmospheric conditions.
+Since the Altura uses sonar, and measures the speed of sound in air, its performance is somewhat subject to atmospheric conditions.
 The active range will vary a little if you move between extreme climates.
-The default range values can be changed if you hack the open-source software.
-See "Programming The Altura" below.
-The sensors actually have a maximum range of about 4 meters!
-You could use the Altura MkII as a door bell, a motion-sensor alarm, or part of an interactive installation, where Alturas are triggered by participants moving about the display space.
+You could use the Altura as a door bell, a motion-sensor alarm, or part of an interactive installation, where Alturas are triggered by participants moving about the display space.